NHER 55956 (Monument record) - Potentially prehistoric pits, possible Late Iron Age/Roman post hole and undated gully

 No anomalies of obvious archaeological significance were identified.

-It is noted that this area exhibited a high level of background magnetic noise, suggesting the plough soil is heavily contaminated with ferrous debris, brick rubble, slag or other magnetic debris.
+It is noted that both areas exhibited a high level of background magnetic noise, suggesting the plough soil is heavily contaminated with ferrous debris, brick rubble, slag or other magnetic debris.

 See report (S1) for further details.
 The results of this work are also summarised in (S2).